 How your child will benefit from Reading Eggs' phonics approach

-Each lesson ends with a book that matches your child's current reading ability, providing them with the thrill of reading on their own.
-Finally they’re rewarded with a hatching critter to add to their collection.
+Each lesson ends with a book that matches your child's current reading ability, providing them with the thrill of reading on their own!

 See how Reading Eggs works with a free trial

 See how Reading Eggs can help your child learn to read in just weeks.
-Start your free trial here today and join over 10 million users worldwide.
+Start your free trial here today and join over 20 million users worldwide.